ontodev/robot/docs/errors.md

 When specifying the `--output` (or `--format` for converting), make sure the file has a valid extension.
 See [convert](/convert) for a current list of ontology formats.

+### Invalid Element Error

+This error usually appears when running [`template`](/template) and special characters are used within the local ID part of a CURIE or IRI (e.g., `obo:IAO?0000115` or `http://purl.obolibrary.org/obo/IAO:0000115`).
+Local IDs may only include alphanumeric characters, underscores, and dashes.

+When rendering the output, only properties are validated for illegal characters.
+OWLAPI will allow local IDs with illegal characters to be used as subjects and objects.

 ### Invalid Ontology File Error

 ROBOT was expecting an ontology file, and the file exists, but is not in a recognized format.
 Adding the `-vvv` option will print a stack trace that shows how the underlying OWLAPI library tried to parse the ontology file.
 This will include details and line numbers that can help isolate the problem.